localstack/docs/content/en/user-guide/ci/gitlab-ci/index.md

 While working with a Docker-in-Docker (`dind`) setup, the Docker runner requires `privileged` mode.
 You must always use `privileged = true` in your GitLab CI's `config.toml` file while setting up LocalStack in GitLab CI runners.
 For more information, see [GitLab CI Docker-in-Docker](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker-executor) documentation.
 {{< /alert >}}

-## Configuring an API key
+## Configuring a CI key

-You can easily enable LocalStack Pro by using the `localstack/localstack-pro` image and adding your API key to the repository's environment variables.
+You can easily enable LocalStack Pro by using the `localstack/localstack-pro` image and adding your CI key to the repository's environment variables.
 Go to your project's **Settings > CI/CD**  and expand the  **Variables**  section.
 Select the **Add Variable** button and fill in the necessary details.
 After you create a variable, you can use it in the `.gitlab-ci.yml` file.

 However Variables set in the GitLab UI are not passed down to service containers.
 We need to assign them to variables in the UI, and then re-assign them in our `.gitlab-ci.yml`: